git-for-windows/git-for-windows.github.io/Rebasing-Git-for-Windows.md

 # Assumptions
 1. You want to *rebase* onto a new [upstream](https://github.com/git/git) release tagged as `v2.3.4`
 2. The latest *rebase* was done onto a [upstream](https://github.com/git/git) release tagged as `v2.3.3`
-3. the `origin/master` below means remote https://github.com/git-for-windows/git, its `master` branch.
+3. the `origin/main` below means remote https://github.com/git-for-windows/git, its `main` branch.
    You may have them named differently.

 # Preconditions